dieghernan/dieghernan.github.io/collections/_posts/2022-12-12-tidyterra-hillshade-2.md

 <img src="https://dieghernan.github.io/assets/img/blog/20221212_plan_alt-1.webp" alt="plot of chunk 20221212_plan_alt" width="100%" />

-We can create a now plot similar to the one produced in the [previous post](https://dieghernan.github.io/202210_tidyterra-hillshade/) to identify the plain.
+We can create a new plot similar to the one produced in the [previous post](https://dieghernan.github.io/202210_tidyterra-hillshade/) to identify the plain.
 In first place I create a base layer with a representation of the hillshade, that we would reuse later:

 ```r